LankanHawkeye/BEAR/README.md

 Output files:
 	A. Location: --> ./pipe_step_3_FAggregation/pipe_step_3_make_venn/output_vennDiagram/

 		Description:
 			a.
 There will a PDF file of a 5-way Venn diagram and,
 			b. a text file containing features that belongs to the different portions of the Venn diagram.

 	B. Location: --> ./pipe_step_3_FAggregation/pipe_step_3_make_aggregates/

 		Description:
 			a.
 This output location will contain five different feature aggregates: 1). at_Least.1.csv, 2). at_Least.2.csv, 3).at_Least.3.csv, 4). at_Least.4.csv, 5).at_Least.5.csv.
 			The file at_Least.1.csv is same as the union of features.
 			The file at_Least.5.csv the same as the intersection of features.
 			What are at_Least files in general?
 For an example, what is at_Least.3.csv file?
 It contains all features that are present in at least 3 feature selection methods out of the five being considered.
 We do not consider which three feature selection methods.
 Any feature in that file has to be present in at least any 3 of the feature selection methods.
 This is a heuristic we use to narrow down our feature space.

+	C. Location --> ./pipe_step_3_FAggregation/pipe_step_3_make_ensemble/ensemble_output/
+		Description: There will be two files in this folder.
+One is a feature ensemble csv file.
+Other one is a csv file with ensemble scores.
+Feature ensemble is created using feature ensemble scoring function. each and every the features is given a score based on the ranking based on five feature selection methods.
+A feature ranked as one of the top features by multiple methods get a higher score thus, they will be treated as important features by the scoring function.
+Then, all the features are re-ordered in descending order of the enseble score.
+The ensemble scoring matrix is the other csv file.

 7. Run "run_step_4_clfEvaluation_without_bootstrapping.sh".
 This step evaluates all picked feature sets from step 6, which is obtained based on the classification performance measured by the area under curve (AUC) value of the classification ROC curve.
 Three classifiers (NB, SVM, and RF) with default parameter set are used.
 More advanced users can modify the parameter sets of these classifiers by editing their corresponding python scripts.
 Depending on the dataset and the parameters in the classifiers, this step cann take longer to complete.

 Here is a sample code for stet 7:

 	bash ./run_step_4_clfEvaluation_without_bootstrapping.sh
+Output files:
+	A. Location: --> ./pipe_step_4_clf/result_classifier_evalutions/
+		Description: This folder will contain three PDF image files.
+They are graphs of AUC values progressively calculated over the ranks (X axis) from top ranks to low ranks.
+Y axis represent the AUC value reported.

+	B: Location: --> ./pipe_step_4_clf/result_auc_for_each_position/
+		Description: This folder will contain a text file with file names and AUC values.

 8. Run "run_step_5_barplots_without_bootstrapping.sh" to generate bar plots of selected AUC values.
 When this step is executed, the program will search the folder where it saves the classifier evaulation results to retrieve the AUC values of ROC curves.
 Then, it will list those files along with the number of times each ranked and re-ordered file was evaluated for an AUC.
 Please, recall that you have specified the top number of features (less than the total number of features in input file) during the step 6.
 Depending on this value, the range of top feature values that we can generate bar plots can be different.
 For an example, if a user specifies too low number of top features to be investigated, it is possible the feature aggregate called At_Least5.csv to have too few number of features.
 It is possible that top few features ranked by five feature selection methods to not have a large intersection.
 Following this logic, the ability to create bar plot for a wide range of feature sets may be limited.
 In other words, although certain feature ranked files may generate AUC values for the entire range of the features, there will be some aggregates where there will be few number of features.
 If there is no data points for some of the files for a high value of top features, bar charts will not be created for that top features.

 		bash ./run_step_5_barplots_without_bootstrapping.sh

+Output files:
+	Location: --> ./pipe_step_4_clf/result_bar_plots/
+	Description: This folder will contain image PDF files.
+They are bar graphs showing performances of ranked features, feature aggregates, and the featuer ensemble.
+X axis contains file names whereas the Y axis contain the AUC values.

 *Output file locations*
 *=====================*